In Him Ministries:

 2. A great devotion to a person, idea, object, movement, or work (such as a film or book).

-So, a Christian cult is a religious group that differs significantly from the churches that are considered to be the normative expressions of religion in our culture.
+So, a Christian cult is a religious group that differs significantly from the churches that are considered to be the normative expressions of biblical Christianity in our culture.
 A cult often has, or has had in the past, a charismatic leader who is, or was, a strong authority for the believers and has a strong influence on the religious teachings of that group.
-Cults often have very strong doctrines that make it very difficult for a cult member to leave.
+Cults often have unique doctrines that make it very difficult for a cult member to leave.

 Seventh-day Adventism is a cult according to every definition of a cult there is!